Lots of travelers struggle to understand the visa situation in Vietnam. Not because it’s difficult or anything… it’s actually piss easy.

 Note: This article is for flying into Vietnam at the three international airports.
 Check out my Vietnam visa run article for details on a visa run.

 You Probably Need a Visa Letter

 Most nationalities will need a visa letter to enter Vietnam.
 Don’t worry they’re easy to get.
-However, this is a bit of a shock to those of with powerful passports.
-No showing up at the border and having them stamp your passport.
-Nope, that’s too easy.
+However, this is a bit of a shock to those of us with powerful passports.

 Passports that do not require a visa letter are: